 Give your child the opportunity to make a plan.

 My Aunt took her preteen and teenage sons to New York City once for vacation and each son got a day to plan.
-They planned the activities, the transportation to those activities, and the schedule of the day.
+They planned the activities, transportation to those activities, and the schedule of the day.
 I think this is a great activity for older kids.

 You can do similar things with younger children as well.
 Look at a map for a local museum and have your child help plan which exhibits you’ll visit.
 Or have your child plan an activity at home.

 One of my son’s favorite activities is to write out manuals for his “inventions” or for activities.
 These kinds of things are great exercises for cognitive regulation.

 5. Play games that focus on self-regulation skills.